oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - An immediate command list is both a command list and an implicit command queue.
 - An immediate command list is created using a command queue descriptor.
 - Commands submitted to an immediate command list are immediately executed on the device.
 - An immediate command list is not required to be closed or reset.
-However, usage will be honored and expected behaviors will be followed.
+However, usage will be honored, and expected behaviors will be followed.

 The following pseudo-code demonstrates a basic sequence for creation and usage of immediate command lists: